 You can complain to the Judicial Appointment and Contact Ombudsman.

 You have to complain within 28 days of the Advisory Committee answering your complaint.

-How do I complain about a court decision?
+How do I appeal against a magistrates’ court decision?

 You send the form to the magistrates’ court that made the decision.